-The objective of this course is to introduce the basics of ordinary differential equations and terminologies regarding them.
-It focuses on the development of the ability to solve different types of ordinary differential equations analytically using well known techniques.
-Exploring the utility of ordinary differential equations in modeling numerous physical and biological systems is also a major goal.
-Finally, study and analysis of systems of linear and nonlinear differential equations and their use in mathematical models of different natural events is focused.
+The objective of this course is to introduce the basics of ordinary differential equations and terminologies.
+It focuses on the ability of the students to solve different types of ordinary differential equations analytically using well known techniques.
+Exploring the utility of ordinary differential equations in modeling physical and biological systems.